Fryingpannn/Fryingpannn/README.md

 My name is Matthew and I'm a computer science student from Canada.
 Here's some info about me!

 🌱 Work: <br>
-- I'm currently a software developer intern at Genetec working on full stack development on Azure in a microservice architecture.
+- I'm currently a software developer intern at Genetec working in full stack development on Azure in a microservice architecture.
 I'm also a teaching assistant at my university for the course Object-Oriented Programming II (Java).

-🔭 Current personal project:
+🔭 Current project:
 - Financial stocks' DD analysis and filtering (r/WallStreetBets) (ReactJS + Python/Django + PySpark + scitkit-learn).

 💬 Reach me by email or LinkedIn! matthewdukepan@gmail.com | www.linkedin.com/in/matthewdukepan